 It’s a fact that whatever you do, some customers will just not click the checkout button after adding to cart.
 Some customers are merely browsing or comparing prices and products.
-You may have the best shopping experience available, but you won’t be able to convert every customer.
+You may have the best shopping user experience available, but you won’t be able to convert every potential customer.

 Make sure the window shoppers and price comparers don’t forget about your business by retargeting them with ads.

 Whenever someone visits a website, a cookie can track the visitor’s browsing behaviour.
 These cookies can be used to create targeted ads that remind the browser of the website they recently visited and offer incentives such as discount coupons or free returns.

 With retargeted ads, the customer doesn't have to search for your shop or any related keywords.
 They will see your shop naturally when browsing unrelated pages on the internet.
 Research says that retargeting can increase online sales by as much as 20%.

 Popups are generally considered annoying and create a negative customer experience.
-However if you employ popups in a strategic way you can increase the conversions on your website.
+However if you employ popups in a strategic way you can boost the conversion metrics on your website.

 Exit-intent popups can appear on the screen when your customer moves towards an exit point such as the address bar or back button.
 They are a great way to prevent people from leaving your landing page or e-commerce store so quickly.

-You need to have an irresistible message if you wish to bother your customer with a popup.
-They have shown an intention to leave your website, so something in your checkout process has turned them off.
+You need to have an irresistible message if you wish to bother your customer with a popup notification.
+They have shown an intention to leave your website, so something in your e-commerce checkout process has turned them off.

 When creating your exit-intent popup use creative language that grabs the customer's attention.
 Then craft a great offer that will draw the customer in such as a first-time discount.
 You can also add an expiration date to the offer to create added urgency.

 Although you might find them a turn-off, popups can increase conversions by 3%.
-Add them the right way and you may even be able to boost sales by as much as 10%.
+Add them the right way to your marketing strategy and you may even be able to boost your bottom line by as much as 10%.

 Every customer is different and has their own preferred method for paying for things.
 There are a range of possible payment methods from crypto to QR codes.
 Customers can even purchase products and pay a month later using buy now, pay later apps.

-At Pomelo Pay we offer over twenty five ways to pay from established payment providers such as Apple Pay to local payment methods.
+At Pomelo Pay we offer over twenty five ways to pay from established payment providers such as Apple Pay to local payment methods like iDEAL.
 This provides flexibility and gives customers the choice to pay how they want.

 According to one survey, 8% of 1799 respondents said they abandoned a cart because there weren’t enough payment options.
 A wide range of payment methods will ensure your checkout experience is frictionless.

 More payment methods can also increase your revenue.
 In our own case study, Phoreal added contactless card payments to their systems and were able to increase revenues by 10%.
 This was achieved by just giving customers more options to pay.

 One of the biggest advantages of shopping inside a brick and mortar store is that you have your item immediately.
 Shop online and you will have to wait at least a day before you get your hands on your purchased item.